AsFLY-902/LiteSpeed-Cache-Helper/README.md

 ## 🛡️ Disclaimer

 This is a developer utility.
-Actions like **Clear All Settings** and manipulating the **Image Optimization post id** directly alter database states.
+Actions like **Clear All Settings** and manipulating the **Image Optimization post id**, **LiteSpeed meta options** directly alter database states.
 Always ensure you have a complete database backup before performing resets or fast-forwarding the optimization queues.

 ## 📝 License